-All complaints against ABHES must be submitted using the ABHES on-line complaint system at https://complaintsabhes.com.
-The complaint must state in narrative format the specific allegations in sufficient detail and with sufficient supporting documentation to permit understanding of the nature of the complaint and its factual support.
-If the complaint pertains to ABHES staff or any ABHES representative, the written complaint may be addressed to the Executive Director directly at complaints@abhes.org or mailed to the ABHES office located at 7777 Leesburg Pike, Suite 314 North, Falls Church, Virginia 22043.
-If the complaint pertains to the Executive Director, the written complaint must be addressed to the ABHES Commission.

-- 1. The complaint and its supporting documentation will be reviewed within 30 days of receipt by ABHES.
-Thereafter, the reviewer(s) will act to gather any additional information deemed relevant to the disposition of the complaint. - 2.
+- 1. Submission Process.
+All complaints against ABHES must be submitted using the ABHES online complaint system at https://complaintsabhes.com. - a.
+If the complaint pertains to ABHES staff or any ABHES representative, the written complaint may be addressed to the Executive Director directly at complaints@abhes.org or mailed to the ABHES office located at 6116 Executive Boulevard, Suite 730, North Bethesda, Maryland 20852. - b.
+If the complaint pertains to the Executive Director, the written complaint must be addressed to the Chair of the ABHES Commission. - Documentation.
+The complaint must state in narrative format the specific allegations in sufficient detail and with sufficient supporting documentation to permit understanding of the nature of the complaint. - Review and assessment.
+The complaint and its supporting documentation will be reviewed within 30 days of receipt by ABHES.
+Thereafter, the reviewer(s) will act to gather any additional relevant information. - 4.
+Action and notification.
 The reviewer(s) will issue a decision on the complaint.
 Notice of the decision will be provided to the complainant.